 Put yourself first and seize the success your work hard for!

 How does it work?

 To begin the mentoring process, you will start with an introductory session with both Angela and Renée.
 This session, guided by DBP, is essentially an investigation into you, your strengths and your objectives.
 It provides DBP with a clearer view of who you are, what you want and how we can work with you towards the goals you’ve set for yourself and your business.

 This process also provides mentees with an insight into what they can expect from mentoring, an opportunity to get to know Angela and Renée, and to find out if we are the mentors you’re looking for.

 From that session, DBP provides recommendations on how we think the mentorship process can best support your mission, areas of focus and desired outcomes.
 The mentee drives every session thereafter and provides the topics for discussion at each meeting.

-DBP works as a trusted resource to mentees, much like a well-loved textbook or content-rich website, with a pulse.
-DBP can guide you, provide feedback, suggest methods and give you the benefit of conversational advice, all while drawing upon our experience and knowledge.
+DBP works as a trusted and affordable resource to mentees, much like a well-loved textbook or content-rich website, with a pulse.
+DBP can guide you, provide honest feedback, suggest methods and give you the benefit of conversational advice, all while drawing upon our experience and knowledge.

 What is mentoring?

 Mentorship is a relationship.
 Mentors guide mentees through a period of change towards agreed objectives, where the mentee taps into the experience and skills of the mentor.